 A tenacious Scottish-born caddie who clawed his way to a stunning U.S. Open victory, embodying golf's early democratic spirit.

-Fred McLeod's story is a classic tale of golf's meritocratic roots.
-Born in North Berwick, he learned the game as a caddie on the legendary links there before carrying his talents across the Atlantic.
-Compact and wiry, he was known for a gritty, determined style of play that relied on precision and course management over raw power.
-His moment of immortality came in 1908 at the Myopia Hunt Club, where he defeated Willie Smith in an 18-hole playoff to claim the U.S. Open title.
-McLeod became a fixture in American golf, not just as a player but as a respected elder statesman.
-For decades, he honored the game's history by hitting the ceremonial opening tee shot at The Masters, a tradition that linked the tournament's modern spectacle to the game's humble, hardscrabble beginnings.
+Fred McLeod (1882–1976) won the 1908 U.S. Open at Myopia Hunt Club, defeating Willie Smith in an 18-hole playoff.
+Born in North Berwick, Scotland, he learned the game as a caddie on the seaside links there before moving to America.
+Compact and wiry, he relied on precision and course management rather than power.
+McLeod became a fixture in American golf as a player and a respected elder statesman.
+For decades, he honored the game's history by hitting the ceremonial opening tee shot at The Masters, linking the tournament's modern spectacle to golf's humble, hardscrabble beginnings.

 1860–1882